arock093/keyboardminder/README.md

 ## Roadmap

-The next thing to be added is a basic config file for DisableTaskbar to use.
-This is close to being complete.
+Take a look at open issues to see what is planned.
+Assigned issues are currently being worked on.

 Here is a sneek peak from the next project in the series written in C++ which adds some useful keyboard shortcuts.
 It is around 400 lines.
 ```